Divorce

 Q: If we haven’t been married long, can we just get an annulment?

-• One person was already married when they married the second person
+• One person was already married and did not get divorced;

-• One person forced the other to get married
+• One person forced the other to get married; and

-• One person is unable to able to make decisions because they are medically unable to
+• One person is unable to make legal decisions for medical reasons.

 Q: What is required to get a divorce?

-A: You may need a lawyer to file for divorce (called a “Petition for Dissolution” in Arizona).
+A: You are not required to have a lawyer to file for divorce (called a “Petition for Dissolution” in Arizona), but you may want one.
 If you decide to file without a lawyer, you must complete the necessary forms and understand the applicable laws and court procedures.
-A judge will consider and rule on all issues such as the division of property (A.R.S. §25-318), spousal maintenance (A.R.S. §25-319), child support (A.R.S. §25-320), legal decision-making, and parenting time (A.R.S. §25-403).
+A judge will consider and rule on all issues such as the division of property (c), spousal maintenance (A.R.S. §25-319), child support (A.R.S. §25-320), legal decision-making, and parenting time (A.R.S. §25-403).
 Forms may be available at your county courthouse, law library, or on AzCourtHelp.org.

 Q: What are the grounds for a divorce?

-A: Married couples in Arizona can file for divorce (called a “dissolution of marriage” in Arizona’s laws) if the marriage is broken beyond repair and there is no likely chance the couple will get back together.
-The grounds for divorce are different if the married couple has a covenant marriage.
-(A.R.S. §25-312).
+A: Married couples in Arizona can file for divorce (called a “dissolution of marriage”) if the marriage is broken beyond repair and there is no likely chance the couple will get back together (A.R.S. §25-312).
+The grounds for divorce are different if the married couple has a covenant marriage (A.R.S. §25-903).

 Q: What if I am not sure the child is mine?